 The day before, I had had the bright idea of seeing Doubtful Sound on a quick one-hour flight instead of a full-day bus/boat ride.
-Despite my fear of heights and flying, I had thought it would be cool and save me lots of time.
+I was running low on time and, despite my fear of heights and flying, I could only think of saving time and the views that I’d see.

-Yet as the teeny plane bounced around, that no longer seemed so bright.
+Yet, as the teeny plane bounced around, the idea no longer seemed so bright.

-I had hitched a ride to the area with Karin, a Swedish girl I’d met in Wanaka.
-After a few days partying in Queenstown, we had driven down to the region’s launching pad, Te Anau, a small town of barely a few hundred people on a lake, with lots of campervan parks for tourists who came to camp, hike the Kepler Track and Milford Sound trail, and visit the area’s two biggest attractions: Milford Sound and Doubtful Sound.
+Days earlier, I had hitched a ride to the area with Karin, a Swedish girl I’d met in Wanaka.
+After a few days partying in Queenstown, we had driven down to the region’s launching pad, Te Anau, a small town of barely a few hundred people on a lake.
+It’s the gateway for tourists who came to camp, hike the Kepler Track and Milford Sound trail, and visit the area’s two biggest attractions: Milford Sound and Doubtful Sound.